 A whole-of-society approach to 2030 Agenda implementation requires an enabling environment that promotes partnership and contributions by a wide range of stakeholders to collective impact.
 The integrated nature of the SDGs demands collaboration and cooperation across sectors and in partnership with local communities that understand best how to address local sustainable development challenges.
 Effective coordination is also key to avoid duplication of efforts and promote synergies.
 Partnerships can be harnessed to foster innovation, integrated approaches, solidarity and inclusivity, and actions to leave no one behind.
 Governments facilitate enabling environments for partnership, including through supportive policy frameworks, mapping of efforts by stakeholders from across society and sharing of information, ongoing multi-stakeholder engagement, and initiatives that promote collective contributions towards sustainable development.

-This policy brief outlines emerging standard and good practices with respect to the establishment of multi-stakeholder partnerships to implement the 2030 Agenda with the aim of informing Canada's approach.
+This policy brief outlines emerging standard and good practices with respect to the establishment of multi-stakeholder partnerships to implement the 2030 Agenda.
 It is based on a review of countries reporting to the United Nations High-level Political Forum on Sustainable Development over the 2016-18 period through Voluntary National Review (VNR) reports, which collectively serve as a key element of international follow-up and review of 2030 Agenda implementation.
-Also, interviews were conducted with 22 civil society organizations in 16 countries to complement and validate information presented in VNR reports.
-In addition to identifying emerging practices, the brief provides an overview of key considerations for the Canadian context and concludes with recommendations for the Government of Canada.
-An annex with detailed information on the specific good practices highlighted in this brief serves as a useful resource for the Government of Canada and other stakeholders that are keen to adopt and promote good practices for 2030 Agenda implementation.
+Also, interviews were conducted with 22 civil society organizations from 16 countries to complement and validate information presented in VNR reports.
+The brief provides an overview of emerging practices along with recommendations on how governments can improve their efforts.
+An annex with detailed information on the specific good practices highlighted in this brief serves as a useful resource for governments and other stakeholders that are keen to adopt and promote good practices for 2030 Agenda implementation.